PatrickLove/rust-dimensional-types/README.md

 The value of a `Quantity` can be extracted in any compatible unit using the `as_unit()` function.
 A "compatible unit" is an implementor of the `dimtypes::Unit` trait with the internal `Dimen` type the same as the `Quantity` being converted.
 Generally this is simply another `Quantity` of the same dimension where the conversion is found by division, however other implementations can be used for unit systems which are nonlinear (notably Celsius, Fahrenheit, Decibels, etc.).
 This package provides `OffsetUnit` and `LogUnit` types for some of these cases.

 The `dimtypes::units` module provides constant definitions for many common units.
-SI prefixes are implmented as unitless scaling factors and so can be applied to any linear unit through multiplication (e.g. `KILO*GRAM`, `MICRO*FARAD`).  `dimtypes::consts` also provides united versions of selected physical constants.
+SI prefixes are implmented as unitless scaling factors and so can be applied to any linear unit through multiplication (e.g. `KILO*GRAM`, `MICRO*FARAD`).  `dimtypes::consts` also provides unit-aware versions of selected physical constants.

 Some examples (assuming `use dimtypes::units::*`, `use dimtypes::dimens::*`, and `use dimtypes::consts`)